 Why you still need to wear a bra after breast augmentation, reduction or lift

-One of the great things about breast surgery is the feeling like you can go braless once your recovery phase is over, which is fine for special events or while sleeping.
+One of the benefits our patients describe after breast surgery is the feeling they can go braless once your recovery phase is over, which is fine for special events or while sleeping.

 But all breasts, regardless of surgery, will be subject to the forces of gravity, and obviously having an augmentation will increase the effects of gravity.
 So you want to limit that impact on your new breasts!